mp-se/gravitymon/docs/source/index.rst

 The hardware design comes from the fantastic iSpindle project so that is not covered in this documentation.

-My approach to this software is a little different from the approach that the orignial ispindle firmware has.
+My approach to this software is a little different from that the original ispindle firmware.

 .. note::